Narzotto dalle Carceri

 Narzotto dalle Carceri was the ruler of the southern terziere, or third, of the Lordship of Negroponte in Frankish Greece from 1247 to 1264.
-He married Felisa, a daughter of William I of Verona.
+He married Felisa, a daughter of William I of Verona..
+His mother may have been from the line of the family of Narjot de Toucy, as Narzotto could be a Italianised diminutive of this name.
+The Toucy, notably, had the use to transmit the name Narjot to male line.